thejackshelton/ui-compiler-idea/README.md

 // detects the JSX expression, and generates the component$ wrapper.
 ```

 Destructuring is a variant of alias tracking.
-The plugin walks `ObjectPattern` nodes in `VariableDeclarator`, checks if the initializer is a tracked namespace identifier, and records each destructured property as an alias binding — the same mechanism used for `const labels = select.selectedLabels`.
+The plugin walks `ObjectPattern` nodes in `VariableDeclarator`, checks if the initializer is a tracked namespace identifier, and records each destructured property as an alias binding — the same mechanism used for `const labels = select.getSelectedLabels`.

 Only nested or renamed destructuring emits a build error: